jawher/mow.cli/README.md

 value of the argument was explicitly set by the user or set via the default value.

-The result of both short- and long-forms is a pointer to a value which will be populated after the command line arguments are parsed.
 You can only access the values stored in the pointers in the Action func, which is invoked after argument parsing has been completed.
 This precludes using the value of one argument as the default value of another.